Mohmed3del/DevOps-project/README.md

 git clone https://github.com/<your-username>/Demo-DevOps_project.git
 ```

-change the working directory to the cloned repo then run the python script to build the infrastructure
+change the working directory to the cloned repo then run the Bash script to build the infrastructure

 ```
 cd Demo-DevOps_project